-- Gather the following information, if available, from the child, parent, alleged parent, relative, and any other person with knowledge of the child's or parent's tribal affiliation: - The name of the tribe of which the child, parent, or alleged parent is a member or eligible for membership. - The tribal enrollment or identification numbers of the parents or alleged parents and child(ren). - Name of the following relatives of the child: - Birth mother's maiden name. - Maternal and paternal grandparents. - Alleged biological and/or legal father(s). - Birth dates and birthplaces of the child, parents, and alleged parent. - Social Security numbers for the child, parents, and alleged parent. - If either birth parent was adopted, obtain the name of his or her birth parents (if available). - Other information about extended family members including the names, clan affiliations, dates of birth, and addresses of grandparents, aunts, uncles, cousins, great grandparents, stepparents, first and second cousins. - Identify the geographic location, the Bureau of Indian Affairs Regional Office of the tribe, and contact information of the Indian Child Welfare Designated Agent for the tribe. - Contact the Child Welfare Designated Agent and request contact information including the name, address, and telephone number of the tribal social service program and/or ICWA representative of the tribe. - Contact the tribal social service and/or ICWA representative and request in writing that the tribe confirm the child's membership or eligibility for membership as the biological child of a member of the tribe.
+- Gather the following information, if available, from the child, parent, alleged parent, relative, and any other person with knowledge of the child's or parent's tribal affiliation: - o The name of the tribe of which the child, parent, or alleged parent is a member or eligible for membership. - The tribal enrollment or identification numbers of the parents or alleged parents and child(ren). - Name of the following relatives of the child: - Birth mother's maiden name. - Maternal and paternal grandparents. - Alleged biological and/or legal father(s). - o Birth dates and birthplaces of the child, parents, and alleged parent. - Social Security numbers for the child, parents, and alleged parent. - o If either birth parent was adopted, obtain the name of his or her birth parents (if available). - Other information about extended family members including the names, clan affiliations, dates of birth, and addresses of grandparents, aunts, uncles, cousins, great grandparents, stepparents, first and second cousins. - Identify the geographic location, the Bureau of Indian Affairs Regional Office of the tribe, and contact information of the Indian Child Welfare Designated Agent for the tribe.

+- Contact the Child Welfare Designated Agent and request contact information including the name, address, and telephone number of the tribal social service program and/or ICWA representative of the tribe. - Newly recognized tribes may not have a Child Welfare Designated Agent and/or ICWA representative.
+In these circumstances, the service worker is required to contact the head of the tribe.
+Notification to the tribe needs to be completed in writing via certified mail.
+If initial contact is by phone, the service worker is still required to send written notification to the head of the tribe or the designated representative via certified mail. - Contact the tribal social service and/or ICWA representative and request in writing that the tribe confirm the child's membership or eligibility for membership as the biological child of a member of the tribe.
 The service worker shall provide the social service and/or ICWA representative with all the identifying information listed above to assist in the confirmation or determination of membership. - Document clearly in OASIS (using "Indian Status" as the purpose of the contact) and the foster care paper case record the determination that the child is an Indian child, as confirmed by the tribe.
 The tribe believed to be the child's tribe is the only entity that can make a determination of whether a child is an Indian child or not.
-A tribal determination of membership is conclusive because each tribe defines the criteria for membership in the tribe and determines who meets those criteria.

-- Document in the case record all inquiries and contacts made to investigate whether or not a child is an Indian child.
-The case record should include copies of all written correspondence to the tribe and correspondence from the tribe. - Inquire of the tribal social service and/or ICWA representative if the tribe is willing to assume custodial responsibility for the child, once tribal membership in a federally recognized tribe is confirmed.
+A tribal determination of membership is conclusive because each tribe defines the criteria for membership in the tribe and determines who meets those criteria. - Document in the case record all inquiries and contacts made to investigate whether or not a child is an Indian child.
+The case record should include copies of all written correspondence to the tribe and correspondence from the tribe.
+Additionally, copies of the certified mail return receipts for the written notification should be included in the case record. - Inquire of the tribal social service and/or ICWA representative if the tribe is willing to assume custodial responsibility for the child, once tribal membership in a federally recognized tribe is confirmed. - Inquire of the tribe of any potential placement resources in accordance with Section 3.9.2.7.1.